Architecture Overview

 Query Layer

-The EQL-S query language exposes the full graph to structured queries:
+The TQL query language exposes the full graph to structured queries:

 # Find all functions modified in the last 7 days